BlazeOfAzureBlue/LuminarHRTrainingNoteSystem/README.md

 Thank you to Koleb for advice on creating it and Kap for breaking it.

+# If you have any issues, please contact me at requiemforthehunter on discord / Kitsune in The Luminars server.

 ## Most recent download link

 https://github.com/BlazeOfAzureBlue/LuminarHRTrainingNoteSystem/releases/tag/V2.5